Azure/aztk/docs/80-tests.md

 # Tests

 AZTK comes with a testing library that can be used for verification, and debugging.
 Please note that some tests will provision and test real resources in Azure, and as a result, will cost money to run.
-See [Integration Tests](#IntegrationTests) for more details.
+See [Integration Tests](#integration-tests) for more details.

-## <a name="IntegrationTests"></a> Integration Tests
+## Integration Tests

 Integration tests use the credentials given in your `.aztk/secrets.yaml` file to spin up real Clusters and Jobs to verify the functionality of the library.
 Please note that these tests __will__ cost money to run.
 All created Clusters nad Jobs will be deleted when the test completes.